Small finds processing and material culture studies

 Literature

-M. Auer, Überlegungen zur Keramikproduktion im Territorium von Aguntum, in: C. Reinholdt / W. Wohlmayr (eds.), Akten des 13. Österreichischen Archäologentages in Salzburg (Vienna 2012) 311-316.
+M. Auer, Überlegungen zur Keramikproduktion im Territorium von Aguntum, in: C. Reinholdt / W. Wohlmayr (Hrsg.), Akten des 13. Österreichischen Archäologentages in Salzburg (Wien 2012) 311-316.

 L. J. E. Cramp / H. L. Whelton, Organic residue analysis of pottery residues from Aguntum, in: M. Auer, Municipium Claudium Aguntum - das macellum, Ager Aguntinus.
-Historical-archaeological research 6 (Wiesbaden 2025) 81-84.
+Historisch-archäologische Forschungen 6 (Wiesbaden 2025) 81-84.

 Rusty iron

-In a cooperation project between the restoration workshop of the Department of Archaeology, the Department of Mineralogy and Petrography (University of Innsbruck) and the Medical University of Innsbruck, freshly recovered iron finds from Aguntum were analysed under the project title "Rusty Iron".
-The aim of the project is to avoid conservation problems with iron finds as early as possible and to test the "ideal method" for recovering and packaging fresh finds from a conservation point of view.
+As part of a collaborative project between the restoration workshop of the Department of Archaeology, the Department of Mineralogy and Petrography (University of Innsbruck), and the Medical University of Innsbruck, freshly recovered iron finds from Aguntum were examined under the project title “Rusty Iron.”
+The project aims to prevent conservation issues with iron as early as possible and to test best‑practice (“ideal”) methods for the recovery and packaging of fresh finds from a conservation perspective.

 Literature